kciebiera/kciebiera.github.io/docs/lab11.md

 print(model.body_mass)
 ```

 You should see the cartpole system stabilized to the origin as seen on a video below.
-Please note, that
+Note, that
 at the beginning the system is not stabilized in the center because it takes 50 steps with force 0.03 as
 in provided code.